GeoffClements/Storm/README.md

 In addition storm reuses media code in the form of [gstreamer](https://gstreamer.freedesktop.org/) rather than trying to do it all itself.
 Storm fills the same function as squeezelite but does so in a very different way.
 Although making a small executable was not a primary aim, an optimised and stripped binary will be less than 3MiB which makes it quite small and so would be suitable to run on small devices.

-To see the run-time option type:
+To see the run-time options type:
 ```bash
 $ storm -h
 ```